jonataslaw/get_cli/README.md

 // To install:
 pub global activate get_cli

-// To create a flutter project with the chosen structure template: get create project
+// To create a flutter project in the current directory:
+// Note: By default it will take the folder's name as project name
+// You can name the project with `get create project:my_project`
+// If the name has spaces use `get create project:"my cool project"` get create project

 // To generate the chosen structure on an existing project: